 This is the future: finding out which restaurants are past security at LAX or which stores are on level three of the multi-story mall is possible with iOS 11.

 TechRadar's take: Apple Maps has only become reliable in the last year, and it's starting to give Google some competition with these new features.
-It's playing catch-up with lane assist, but we're intrigued by the possibilities of indoor mapping in the final iOS 11 version.
-That's not really a thing other mapping apps do, and that may still be the case come September.
+It's playing catch-up with lane assist, but we're intrigued by the possibilities of indoor mapping.
+That's not really a thing other mapping apps do, never mind Apple Maps

 Your music just got better with iOS 11

 Apple is expanding its already leading presence in Smart Home control with new iOS 11 multi-speaker controls and further tweaking the Apple Music design.

 This is great news ahead of the Apple HomePod launch.

 AirPlay 2 will let you control several speakers throughout your house with a new Apple Home menu.
 Everything can be in sync on all of your home speakers.

 Apple Music is getting equally exciting changes.
 You'll be able to amass better playlists by consulting with your friends – without ever having to ask them thanks to shared playlists, albums and stations.